reverbdotcom/once/README.md

 The combination of the name and params makes the check unique.
 So typically it would be the command you're executing, plus the params to that command

+## Notes

+This does not implement an atomic lock, nor does it take into account distributed locks across a cluster.
+This is more of a simple "probably guarantee uniqueness" implementation used to guard against things happening multiple times within minutes/hours/days, not milliseconds.

+See: [redlock](https://github.com/antirez/redlock-rb) for an example of distributed locking.

 ## Contributing

 1. Fork it